-This slot supports device lengths of 80mm and 42mm.
+This slot supports device lengths of 110mm, 80mm, and 42mm.

-12. PCIe Slot x16/x8
+13. PCIe Slot x16/x8

 Raptor Lake-S and Alder Lake-S processors have 20 PCIe lanes available for routing.
+Unique to the Z790 DARK K|NGP|N, the PCIe Gen 5 lanes will be automatically switched between the two x16 PE1 and PE2 slots.

-When a single PCIe device is installed in PE1, the CPU will allocate up to x16 PCIe Gen5 lanes.
+When a single PCIe device is installed in either PE1 or PE2, the CPU will allocate x16 PCIe Gen 5 lanes to the slot where the device is located.
 If PCIe devices are installed in both x16 slots, both lanes will operate at x8/x8 speeds.